-An ideal range or target HbA1c level varies from person to person.
-It depends on your age, other health conditions and risk of hypoglycaemia (low blood glucose).
+The target HbA1c for most people with type 2 diabetes is < 53 millimoles per mole (mmol/mol).
+This may vary from person to person, depending on your age, your other health conditions and your risk of hypoglycaemia (low blood glucose).
 Ask your doctor or nurse what your target HbA1c is.

 Generally, the higher your HbA1c is, the greater your risk of complications from diabetes.
 The following provides a general guide: